operasoftware/presto-testo/core/standards/scripts/opjsunit/README.md

 ## Tests

-Tests reside in the `test` directory, in files beginning with `test` and ending in `.js`.
+Tests reside in the `tests` directory, in files beginning with `test` and ending in `.js`.
 To find tests within a test file, a snippet such as the following can be used: